GReD-Clermont/omero_macro-extensions/README.md

 imageplusID = Ext.getImage(imageIds[0]);
 ```

-ROIs from OMERO can also be added to the ROI manager (and the current image):
+ROIs from OMERO can also be added to the ROI manager (and the current image).
+ROIs composed of multiple shapes (eg 3D/4D) will share the same values in the "ROI" and "ROI_ID" properties in ImageJ.
+This is achieved through:

 ```
 nIJROIs = Ext.getROIs(imageIds[0]);
 ```

 Conversely, ImageJ ROIs can also be saved to OMERO (the property is used to group ImageJ shapes into a single 3D/4D ROI
-on OMERO):
+on OMERO, if the string is empty, "ROI" is used):

 ```
 nROIS = Ext.saveROIs(imageId, property);